TurkeyOfficial Name: Republic of Turkey

 - Some medications may be unavailable in Turkey.

 - Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Road Conditions and Safety: Roads in Turkey range from single-lane country roads to modern, divided motorways.
 Highways in the tourist-frequented western, southwestern, and coastal regions of Turkey are generally in good condition and are well maintained, while conditions in other areas vary.

 Be extremely cautious while driving at night.
 We recommend that you not drive after dark outside of major cities.
 Some local drivers drive without their lights on or with very low lights, making it difficult to see them.
 It is not unusual to find hazardous objects in roadways such as dead animals, large rocks, missing sewer covers, deep holes, or objects that have fallen from vehicles.
 Live farm animals can also be found near or in the roadway in rural areas.

-If you will live in Turkey for more than one year, you will need to obtain a Turkish driver’s license from the Turkish Security Directorate, Traffic Department (Emniyet Müdürlüğü, Trafik Hizmetleri Başkanlığı).
-If you wish to apply for a Turkish driver’s license, below is a list of the necessary documents:
+- For stays longer than one year: You will need to obtain a Turkish driver’s license from the Turkish Security Directorate, Traffic Department (Emniyet Müdürlüğü, Trafik Hizmetleri Başkanlığı).
+If you wish to apply for a Turkish driver’s license, bring these required documents: